-- The Romanian Trade Register is the main public source of company information regulated by the Ministry of Justice.
-Consequently, it allows both resident and non-resident users to view specific free business information (enhanced by registration) about Romanian companies including: i) company’s name, business address; ii) identification of managing body and ownership; iii) contact details (telephone and fax) and iv) subscribed capital and business activity;
+- The Romanian Trade Register allows users to view information about Romanian companies including: i) company’s name, business address; ii) identification of managing body and ownership; iii) contact details and iv) subscribed capital and business activity;

 - In Romania, as most countries in the region, the most popular types of business are the limited liability company (societate cu raspundere limitata, SRL.) and joint stock companies (societate pe actiuni, SA);

 - The minimum issued share capital of the Romanian LLC is only €50 (RON200) fully paid-up before company formation and for the JSC company is €25,000, with 30% paid in cash before registration from each of the shareholders;

 - There is no requirement to appoint a local director or shareholder for both LLC or JSC companies;